SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 = Long

+The long side manages user positions.
+A position is comprised of the collateral (in assets) that the user deposited, together with a leverage which allows to control a larger position than the collateral.
+For example, a leverage of 3 times with an initial collateral of 1 wstETH behaves like a position of 3 wstETH.
+The product of the leverage and the initial collateral is called _total exposition_.
+When the price of the asset reaches the _liquidation price_ for a position, its value is considered too small for it to continue existing, and it gets closed (in a decentralized way).
+Any remaining value goes to the vault pool and forms part of the yield of USDN.
-The long side manages user positions, each of which has an associated leverage.
-The two primary actions for the long side are openPosition and closePosition.
+The two primary actions for the long side are opening new positions and closing (partially or entirely) existing positions.

-The openPosition action enables users to send assets and create a position by specifying a price from the oracle and a desired liquidation price.
-The closePosition action allows users to close a position, either partially or fully, and reclaim their assets.
+When opening a new position, the user deposits assets as collateral and indicates their desired liquidation price, which is used to calculate the position's leverage.
+The entry price is taken from an oracle.
+When closing a position, users withdraw part or the entirety of the current value of their position, including any profit or loss resulting from the asset's price action.

 == Tick